 Arizona had been one of the friendliest state for self-driving vehicles.
 It has been very liberal about letting tests run on the streets.
 Since the accident, Uber has suspended all testing.
 According to The Verge, Uber had problems with the vehicle even before the fatal crash.
 The company was aggressively pursuing a goal to provide self-driving ride shares by the end of this year.
 The fatal crash puts that prospect under jeopardy.

 Both Uber and Waymo are competing in the driverless space to take the first place.
 Waymo is being developed by Alphabet, Google’s parent company.
 Tesla is also developing a self-driving car feature called autopilot.
 Tesla’s autopilot technology is more like a driving assistant.
 Uber and Waymo are competing to create autonomous vehicles with the goal to let the cars drive on their own in the near future.
 At the moment, unlike Waymo, Uber always has a driver in their self-driving vehicles.
 This precaution might indicate that Uber’s technology is not as advanced as previously assumed.

 Autonomous vehicles have the potential to change the current transportation paradigm.
 Testing these vehicles on the road is a high-risk endeavor.
-Unfortunately, without a correct tracking system and extensive road testing, the technology can’t reach the next level.
+Unfortunately, without the right system for the right tracking application for and extensive road testing, the technology can’t reach the next level.
 The self-driving vehicle companies have to invest more time and money to make sure that they become safer.